XiaosuTong/Spaloess/README.md

 - Can predict NA directly without calling `predict.loess` after `loess` to get fitted value at NA locations
-- Add `distance` argument which can be different type of distance function: "Euclid", "Latlong" for great circle distance, and "Mahal" for Mahalanobis
+- Add `distance` argument which can be different type of distance function: "Euclid", "Latlong" for great circle distance
 - Add a function which can generate kd-tree from a dataset.
 - Includes all locations to build the kd-tree.
 Argument alltree controls this.